mapattacker/datascience/flask.rst

 There are some default directory structure to adhere to.
-The first is that HTML files are placed under /templates, second is for css or other static files like images, will be placed under /static
+The first is that HTML files are placed under /templates, second is for Javascript, CSS or other static files like images, will be placed under /static

 .. code:: bash